Central i-City: Rail

-The mall will be connected to the Seksyen 7 Shah Alam LRT station with a 750m walk from the station (through i-City walk) once the LRT line is completed in late 2025.
-The SmartSelangor MBSA bus route is also provided for mall customers travelling to and from the Padang Jawa KTM station, UiTM Shah Alam campus and Seksyen 17 Bus Terminal.
+The mall is connected to the Seksyen 7 Shah Alam LRT station via a 750m walk from the station (through i-City walk), and is opened on 29 June 2026 after multiple delays.
+The SmartSelangor MBSA bus route is also provided for mall customers travelling to and from the Padang Jawa KTM and the aforementioned Seksyen 7 Shah Alam LRT stations, UiTM Shah Alam campus and Seksyen 17 Bus Terminal.
+Commuters can also take the Rapid KL Demand Responsive Transit (Rapid on-Demand) from the LRT station to the mall under the Seksyen 7 - Padang Jawa zone.

 Road

 The mall is accessible via the Federal Highway and North Klang Straits Bypass.